Historical horse racing: Kansas

-Kansas legislators enacted a historical racing law in 2022, authorizing one facility in the Wichita area with up to 1,000 machines.
+Kansas legislators enacted a historical racing law in 2022, authorizing one license for a facility in the Wichita area with up to 1,000 machines.
+The license was granted to the proposed Golden Circle project, to open at the former Wichita Greyhound Park in Park City in 2025.

 Kentucky

 The Kentucky Horse Racing Commission modified its definition of parimutuel wagering in July 2010 to allow Instant Racing, and at the same time asked a court to review whether the change was legal.
 The court approved the changes and anti-gambling activists appealed the decision.
 The anti-gambling activists' appeal reached the Kentucky Supreme Court, which ruled in February 2014 that the Horse Racing Commission could authorize parimutuel wagering on historical races, but remanded the case for further proceedings to determine whether the terminals meet the definition of parimutuel wagering.
 In 2020, the Supreme Court finally ruled that at least the Exacta Systems product was not parimutuel.
 The next year, however, state legislators updated the definition of parimutuel wagering to explicitly allow historical horse racing, citing its importance to the state's racing industry.

 Even while the legal fight unfolded, Kentucky Downs installed Instant Racing terminals in September 2011, Ellis Park followed suit a year later, and the Red Mile opened a historical racing parlor in partnership with Keeneland in September 2015.
 Derby City Gaming, a standalone historical racing parlor, opened in 2018.
 As of 2021, development was underway on a historical racing parlor at Turfway Park and on a second Derby City Gaming location.

+In 2020 Churchill Downs opened the Gaming, Racing, Hotel in Oak Grove, KY.

 Louisiana

 In 2021, Louisiana lawmakers authorized historical racing at off-track betting parlors, with up to 50 machines per location.

+The machines were shut down when they were declared unconstitutional by a judge in Baton Rouge in March 2024.
+Nineteenth Judicial District Court Judge Chip Moore III ruled historical horse racing was a new form of gambling, and under the state constitution, the Louisiana State Legislature could not authorize it without the approval of voters in the parish(es) where the machines were located.
+The Louisiana Supreme Court upheld the district court's ruling in March 2025, keeping the machines inoperable.